FUTURE. PRESENT. PAST.

 The unusual public/private partnership that created the Sheldon began at the start of the twentieth century when Theodore B. Sheldon, a successful businessman and Red Wing City Council member, bestowed $83,000 in trust to the City of Red Wing.
 His will stipulated that the money be used to develop a public institution for “some public benefit but nonsectarian purpose…”

-The trust directors, including Sheldon’s second wife Annie, decided upon a theater — the first municipally owned theater in the United States.
+The trust directors, including Sheldon’s second wife Annie, decided upon a theatre — the second municipally owned theatre in the United States, and first west of the Mississippi.
 In 1904, four years after Sheldon’s passing, construction was complete on the T. B. Sheldon Memorial Auditorium.
-When the theatre first opened, the interior was such a celebration of arches, delicate plaster sculpture, decorative painting and many other rich detail elements that it caused The Sheldon to be described as a “jewel box.”
+When the theatre first opened, the interior was such a celebration of arches, delicate plaster sculpture, decorative painting, and many other rich details that it was described as a “jewel box.”

-In 1984, a special task force began to pursue the idea of restoring the theatre to its original elegance and using it as a home for live performing arts.
-In 1986, the citizens of Red Wing passed, by an 85% majority, a $1.5 million bond issue to help fund restoration.
+In 1984, a special task force was formed to explore restoring the theatre to its original elegance, and using it as a home again for the live performing arts.
+In 1986, the citizens of Red Wing passed, by an 85% majority, a $1.5 million bond issue to help fund the restoration.
 An additional $2 million was raised through private contributions.
-In 1988, the totally-restored Sheldon Theatre again opened its doors to the public as a showcase for the best local, regional and national arts and entertainment.
+In 1988, the restored Sheldon Theatre reopened its doors as a showplace for the best local, regional, and national performance.

 Thirty years later in 2018, the community invested once again in the future of live performance in Red Wing, with completion of a once-in-a-generation capital improvement project that has renewed, refreshed, and revitalized this regional treasure.